nicalin/nicalin.github.io/index.md

 show_tile: false
 ---

-Hi!
-I'm born and raised in Taiwan.
-I'm currently a second-year Ph.D. student in the <a href="https://linguistics.osu.edu/">Department of Linguistics</a> at the Ohio State Unviersity.
+嗨，你好！ I'm born and raised in Taiwan.
+I'm currently a third-year Ph.D. student in the <a href="https://linguistics.osu.edu/">Department of Linguistics</a> at the Ohio State Unviersity.